Bay Scallop Season and Abundance Survey

-Each summer, biologists assess bay scallop populations along the Gulf coast of Florida, located in open and closed recreational harvest areas (see map below).
-Surveys are usually initiated in June and completed before the season opens.
-For more detailed information on the scallop surveys, visit the Bay Scallops Research page.
+Each summer, biologists assess bay scallop populations along the Gulf coast of Florida, located in open and closed recreational harvest areas.
+In the past, these surveys were initiated in June and completed in July.
+Moving forward, these surveys will be completed in the fall, closer to the time that scallops begin to spawn.
+Moving the surveys to the fall will provide scientists with a better estimate of the number of scallops available to spawn.
 Scientists look at long-term trends in the abundance of scallops in both the open and closed areas and present those findings to the Division of Marine Fisheries Management.

 Open Harvest Area

 There are eight counties that have been surveyed in the past within the open harvest area: Gulf, Franklin, Wakulla, Taylor, Dixie, Citrus, Hernando and Pasco.
 The graph below illustrates the average number of scallops observed per 200 square meters in those counties from 2012 to 2019.
 Scientists are currently changing the techniques used to survey scallop population abundance.
 While these changes are being tested, surveys will be focused on Citrus county.